-Medicago sativa, a perennial herbaceous plant with small purple flowers that grow in clusters.
+Alfalfa (medicago sativa), is a perennial herbaceous plant with small purple flowers that grow in clusters.
 Its traditional use has been both medicinal and food.
-On the other hand for medicinal purposes all parts of this plant are used: roots, stems, leaves, flowers and seeds.
-Alfalfa
+On the other hand, for medicinal purposes all parts of this plant are used: roots, stems, leaves, flowers and seeds.

-It is one of the most nutritious edible plants and in the kitchen consumed in alfalfa sprouts or alfalfa sprouts, seeds and also its leaves.
+It is one of the most nutritious edible plants and in the kitchen it is consumed in alfalfa sprouts, seeds and also its leaves.

-We will know what the alimentary value of alfalfa is, the properties, benefits and medicinal uses of alfalfa, how to take alfalfa and when it is harmful to health.
+We will know what the nutritional value of alfalfa is, the properties, benefits and medicinal uses of *alfalfa, how to take it and when it is harmful to health.

-* Alfalfa belongs to the botanical family Fabaceae or legumes (such as lentils, peas or peas, chickpeas …) that is why it is not only its alimentary value, but also its good properties of vegetables.
+Alfalfa belongs to the botanical family Fabaceae or legumes (such as lentils, peas or peas, chickpeas …) that is why it is not only its nutritional value, but also its good properties of vegetables.

-Above all, this plant is very nutritious and Its tribute in micronutrients is very remarkable.
+Above all, this plant is very nutritious and its tribute in micronutrients is very remarkable.
 It contains vitamins of group B, A, C and E, and minerals such as calcium, copper, chromium, iron, magnesium, selenium and zinc.
-It also has a high content of vegetable protein.
+It also has a high vegetable protein content.

-Everyone to the active principles of alfalfa are very interesting, as it provides flavonoids, phytoestrogens (isoflavones and lignans), phytosterols, saponins, thyrotropin, coumarins and digestive enzymes.
+All the active ingredients of alfalfa are very interesting, since it is rich in antioxidants such as: flavonoids, phytoestrogens (isoflavones and lignans), phytosterols, saponins, thyrotropin, coumarins and digestive enzymes.

-And not only its alimentary value is remarkable.
-Alfalfa is a plant very well valued since antiquity also to the benefits of its medicinal activity:
+Therefore, not only its nutritional value is remarkable.
+Alfalfa is a plant highly valued since ancient times also for the benefits of its medicinal activity:

 Properties, benefits and medicinal uses of alfalfa